DanOlson/beer_list/README.md

 `BeerList.establishments_dir = File.join(Rails.root, 'path/to/establishments')`

-When using Rails, you'll need to register your establishments with BeerList.
-Unfortunately, you can't call them directly (I'm working on it):

 ```
+# Fetch just the list at Applebirds
+BeerList.applebirds

+# Or, register your establishment
 BeerList.add_establishment(BeerList::Establishments::Applebirds.new)

-# fetch all your lists, including the one at Applebirds
+# fetch all your registered lists, including the one at Applebirds
 BeerList.lists

-# Unsupported in Rails (for now)
-BeerList.applebirds

 ```